William Hood Simpson: Early life and military career

-William Hood Simpson was born on May 18, 1888, at Weatherford, Texas, the son of Edward J. Simpson, a rancher, and his wife Elizabeth née Hood, the daughter of Judge A. J. Hood, a prominent lawyer.
+William Hood Simpson was born on 18 May 1888, at Weatherford, Texas, the son of Edward J. Simpson, a rancher, and his wife Elizabeth née Hood, the daughter of Judge A. J. Hood, a prominent lawyer.
 His father and uncle had fought with the Confederate Army under Nathan Bedford Forrest in the American Civil War.
 He lived in Weatherford until he was five or six years old, when the family moved to Hood's ranch near Aledo, Texas.
 He did not start school until he was eight years old, when he started riding a horse several miles each day to the local school in Aledo.
 He attended Hughey Turner Training School, a college-preparatory school, where he played high school football, but did not graduate.

-Simpson decided to pursue a military career and attend the United States Military Academy at West Point, New York.
+Simpson decided to pursue a military career and attend the United States Military Academy (USMA) at West Point, New York.
 He was friends with Fritz G. Lanham, the son of Samuel Lanham, the Governor of Texas (and a former law partner of Judge Hood).
 Through Lanham he was able to secure an appointment from his local Congressman, Oscar W. Gillespie.
 Competition was not fierce; only one other boy applied.
 As Simpson's academic credits were insufficient to qualify for automatic admission, Simpson had to sit an entrance examination at Fort Sam Houston in May 1905.
 A physical examination was conducted while he was there.
 He passed both, and was accepted into the class of 1909.

-On June 14, 1905, a month after he turned 17, Simpson entered West Point.
+On 14 June 1905, a month after he turned 17, Simpson entered West Point.
+Amongst his cadet friends, he was known as "Greaser" because he was from Texas.
 He found the curriculum difficult, and by the end of his first year, he stood 116th in a class that now numbered 120; 29 members of the class had dropped out.
 He was poor at mathematics, but excelled at equitation, and by the end of his second year his standing had risen to 107th out of 108, then to 100th out of 107 by the end of his third.
 When eight cadets, two of whom were from the class of 1909, were found guilty of hazing and suspended, it fell to Simpson, as a cadet captain, to escort them from the academy grounds.
-Simpson graduated on June 11, 1909, ranked 101st out of 103 in his class, and was commissioned as a second lieutenant.
+Simpson graduated on 11 June 1909, ranked 101st out of 103 in his class, and was commissioned as a second lieutenant of Infantry.
 Fellow members of his class included Jacob L. Devers (39th), George S. Patton (46th), and Robert L. Eichelberger (68th), all of whom eventually reached four-star rank, and John C. H. Lee (12th), and Delos C. Emmons (61st), who reached three-star rank.